Open47

 Traction — How real people are using it, and what is happening as a result

-Teams see immediate value and are taking action: They've acknowledged findings and fixed many issues based on our recommendations, including insecure data access, missing input validation, and exposed storage URLs.
+Teams see immediate value and are taking action: Development teams have acknowledged our findings and fixed many issues based on our recommendations, including problems where user data wasn't properly protected, systems didn't check user inputs safely, and sensitive files were accidentally left exposed online.

 very nice, wish i had this before doing code review lol— Azer (Confetti)